 TIP 3: Pay The Interest on Your Student Loans Before Your Grace Period Ends

 The end of a grace period triggers interest capitalization where your interest becomes a part of your principal and you will be accumulating interest on a higher balance.
 Essentially, you will be accruing interest upon interest.

-To further drive home the point of why you want to avoid capitalization, let us assume an interest rate of 6.38% on all disbursements.
-You have decided to allow your $11,000 of interest to capitalize on your principal of $97,000.
-If it takes you 10 years to pay off your loans, you would have paid an additional $3,907.87 on that $11,000 that you should have paid before your interest capitalized.
+To further drive home the point of why you want to avoid capitalization, let us assume an interest rate of 6% on all disbursements.
+You have decided to allow your $10,000 of interest to capitalize on your principal of $75,000.
+If it takes you 10 years to pay off your loans, you would have paid an additional $8,000 on that initial $10,000 that you should have paid before your interest capitalized.
 Get rid of your interest before it capitalizes.